imadragonsz/KpopTracker/README.md

            for all
            using (user_id = auth.uid());

-        -- Allow users to access only their own members create policy "Users can access their own members" on public.members for all
+        -- Allow users to access only their own members" on public.members create policy "Users can access their own members" on public.members for all
            using (user_id = auth.uid());